The Bankrate promise

 1. Know what kind of equipment you want

-When you apply for the loan, the lender will want to know what equipment you plan to buy.
+When you apply for a loan, the lender will want to know what equipment you plan to buy.
 This helps them understand the loan amount.
 It also gives them information on the specific equipment that will act as collateral for your loan.

 Before you sign up for the loan, make sure you understand the full loan amount and the monthly payments.
 Use a business loan calculator to get an idea of monthly payment amounts.
 It’s important to make sure you can afford the loan before getting it.